Denver Pyle: Limited roles

 He also is known for portraying both the suspect and the murder victim on the last original Perry Mason TV episode, "The Case of the Final Fadeout", in 1966.
 He was one of 11 actors to hit the Perry Mason trifecta, portraying a victim, a defendant, and the actual murderer (in previous episodes) on the series, which he did in five appearances.
 Among his other appearances, he played defendant Robert Crane in "The Case of the Deadly Double" in 1958, Tom Quincy in "The Case of the Ominous Outcast" in 1960, Tilden Stuart in "The Case of the Jealous Journalist", Emery Fillmore in "The Case of the Renegade Refugee" (both in 1961), and Frank Honer in "The Case of the Shifty Shoebox" in 1963.

-Pyle portrayed Grandpa Tarleton in all 26 episodes of Tammy in the 1965–1966 season.
 Pyle portrayed the vengeful Texas Ranger Frank Hamer in the 1967 movie Bonnie and Clyde.
 He also appeared in an episode of The High Chaparral as a general who had lost his son.

 In 1968, he appeared as Titus Purcell, patriarch of a family of homesteaders, in the episode "The Price of Tomatoes" in the sitcom Gomer Pyle, U.S.M.C.
 Working for the first time with Jim Nabors playing Gomer Pyle, spun-off from The Andy Griffith Show, he used a screen persona similar to Briscoe Darling Jr. In 1968, he also directed "The Great Diamond Mines" on Death Valley Days.

 Pyle had a guest-starring role in 1973 on The Streets of San Francisco.
 In 1975, Walt Disney Productions released a film based on the novel Escape to Witch Mountain.
 In this film, Tony and Tia were played by Ike Eisenmann and Kim Richards, Lucas Deranian by Donald Pleasence, and the children's Uncle Bené by Pyle.
 In 1976, he appeared on Barnaby Jones in an episode titled "Stalking Horse".
 He appeared as a mayor residing in the town of Purgatory in the first-season episode of Kung Fu, titled "Ancient Warrior".
 He also appeared in second-season episode "Crossties" as a doctor.
 In 1985 (season 9, episode 8), Pyle made a guest appearance on The Love Boat.